A brilliant Xl of players who were born after James Milner’s debut

 The France Uner-21 international also became the youngest player to score for Lyon since Karim Benzema, who has done alright for himself…

 A product of Barcelona’s La Masia academy, Balde was linked with Liverpool and Chelsea in 2020 but ultimately decided to sign a new contract with a release clause of €500million.
 Yes, you read that correctly.

 The 19-year-old left-back is widely tipped to be Jordi Alba’s long-term successor at Camp Nou.

 Bellingham followed in Milner’s footsteps by making his senior debut for his boyhood club at the age of 16.

 The midfielder won the EFL Young Player of the Season award in 2019-20 before leaving Birmingham City for Borussia Dortmund in a deal worth an initial £25million.

-He’s gone from strength to strength in Germany, making 90 appearances during his first two seasons and establishing himself as of one Europe’s hottest prospects.
+He’s gone from strength to strength in Germany, establishing himself as of one Europe’s hottest prospects.

 The England international could even end up replacing Milner at Anfield as he’s reportedly Liverpool’s top target for the 2023 summer transfer window.
 But the Reds will have to pay a fee in the region of £100million to secure his signature.

 — Football on BT Sport (@btsportfootball) April 14, 2021